eyedeekay/ramp/README.md

 Directory Structure
 -------------------

-        ./        : Base Ramp classes, the things most will need to use ./config  : Configuration classes to deal with compatibility issues ./emit    : Takes a config file and uses it to send SAM commands
+        ./         : Base Ramp classes, the things most will need to use ./config   : Configuration classes to deal with compatibility issues ./emit     : Takes a config file and uses it to send SAM commands ./examples : Usage examples
+        ./sam3     : Functional sam3 constructors

 Goals
 -----